Smoothie Bowl Recipe

 This smoothie bowl recipe is actually very quick and easy to make, and your family will never guess that it’s full of good-for-you foods!
 The recipe starts with a smoothie base.
-I used ice, frozen banana, frozen mango chunks, and Hiland Dairy Fruit + Yogurt Probiotic Smoothie in the mango flavor.
-Feel free to use another type of yogurt (pourable or not).
+I used ice, frozen banana, frozen mango chunks, and yogurt in the mango flavor.

 What you end up with is a thick and creamy smoothie – you don’t even taste the spinach.
 All you taste is delicious fruity yumminess!
 But, of course, leave the spinach out, if you prefer.